About Retrotext

 Arsenal football manager Bruce Rioch (who signed Dennis Bergkamp) discovered he had been sacked in 1996 by calling up page 302, while football legend and now Match Of The Day pundit Alan Shearer described Ceefax as an 'institution' when it celebrated its 30th birthday in 2004.

 Many people of a certain age look back fondly on the teletext era and Retrotext provides the opportunity to re-live those big moments in your team's history in all their teletext glory!
-Start your trip down memory lane with Retrotext today...
+Start your trip down football memory lane with Retrotext today...

 John